WWC-CovidHackathon/covid-detection/README.md

 # covid-detection
 **WomenWhoCode Hackathon Covid Detection and Antibiotic Resistance Prevention application.**<br>
-To run the application clone the repository and follow these steps :<br><br>
+To run the application clone the repository and follow these steps :<br>
 1. Create a new python virtual environment.<br>
 2. Got to the Deployment directory and open terminal.<br>
 3. Run **pip install -r requiremnts.txt** to install the required dependencies.<br>